Sun, Apr. 02, 2023, 11.00 am | Elbphilharmonie, Grand Hall

 With Fabio Luisi, Brigitte Fassbaender, Ann Murray, Francisco Araiza and Christoph Loy

-First Prize in the third International Music Competition “Vox Artis” in Romania (2012); third Prize at the International Festival and Voice Competition “Hariclea Darclee” in Romania (2012); second Prize at the József Simándy International Singing Competition in Hungary (2012)
+First prize at the third International Music Competition "Vox Artis" in Romania (2012); third prize at the International Festival and Voice Competition "Hariclea Darclee" in Romania (2012); second prize at the József Simándy International Singing Competition

 Cooperation with directors: